Meneabe/meneabe.github.io/sample_page.md

 ### 1. Suggest hypotheses about the causes of observed phenomena

-Sales of 2Market products is driven by social media advertising.
+Part of the fluctuation in Cisco returns is driven by fluctuations in the S&P500 returns.

-Sales growth is explained by sales of liquor.

 ### 2. Assess assumptions on which statistical inference will be based

-Based on the data and hypothesis that sales of 2Market products is driven by social media advertising, I made five(5) assumptions about the data and variables.
-The following are the assumptions:
+Based on the data and hypothesis that part of the fluctuation in Cisco returns is driven by fluctuations in the S&P500 returns, I made five(5) assumptions about the data and variables.

-Linearity: The relationship between the predictor variable (Facebook, Instagram and Twitter) and the dependent variable (sales) is linear.
+Linearity: The relationship between the predictor variable (S&P500) and the dependent variable (Cisco) is linear.

 Scatter plot:

 ```
 import matplotlib.pyplot as plt
-plt.scatter(advertising_spend, sales)
-plt.xlabel('Social Media Advertising Spend')
-plt.ylabel('Sales')
+plt.scatter(S&P500, Cisco)
+plt.xlabel('Scatterplot of Stock and Market returns')
+plt.ylabel('Cisco')
 plt.show()
 ```
 Residual plot: